Asymptotic Syzygies of Weighted Projective Spaces

 As the $d$ odd case is more nuanced, we will describe the necessary methods in detail for $d$ odd first.
 In Sections \ref{subsec:FrontResults} and \ref{subsec:BackResults}, we compute $F_q(d)$ and $B_q(d)$ for $d$ odd by applying the EEL Method to specific monomials.
-As is discussed in Section \ref{subsec:extendingEEL}, a feature of this setting is that it may be necessary to consider multiple monomials per row.
-As such, we also need to confirm that the blocks of nonzero entries corresponding to each monomial overlap, to ensure there are no zero entries between $F_q(d)$ and $B_q(d)$.
+As discussed in Section \ref{subsec:extendingEEL}, the monomials used for $F_q(d)$ and $B_q(d)$ will often be different, so we must also confirm that the blocks of nonzero entries corresponding to each monomial overlap.
 We show the necessary overlap for $d$ odd in Section \ref{subsec:Overlap}.
 Then, in Section \ref{subsec:evenVerDeg} we show analogous $F_q(d)$, $B_q(d)$, and overlap results for $d$ even.
-The theorems from the introduction are a combination of the results from each of these sections, and are stated in \ref{subsec:MainThrm}.
+The theorems from the introduction are a combination of the results from each of these sections, and are shown in Section \ref{subsec:MainThrm}.